wolffangsecurity/CTF-Writeups/Hack Smarter Labs/BuildingMagic.md

 ```

-## Crack Hashes
+## Hashes From the DB Leak
-- Check what kind of hash we have
+- Using the tool hashid I determined that the mashes were likely MD5
 ```
 hashid c4a21c4d438819d73d24851e7966229c
 Analyzing 'c4a21c4d438819d73d24851e7966229c'